abigail-ryan/the-skin-guru/README.md

 #### Stripe Webhooks

 Throughout development I was having issues with guest checkouts not receiving order confirmation emails and payment_intent_success failuers in my stripe dashboard.
 The issue was fixed and now both guest checkouts and logged in user checkouts are all successfull.
+See reference to this in TESTING.md file.

 **Guest Checkout**